-2020 Compensation Actions
+2021 Compensation Actions

-- We achieved approximately 135% of our corporate goals for 2020 and paid performance-based bonuses at 135% of target to our named executive officers who continued with us through the end of 2020, which amounts were pro-rated for Dr. Melemed, who joined our Company during 2020. - We granted equity awards in the form of stock options to our named executive officers to incentivize and reward for stockholder value creation. - We structured 68% of our CEO's (Mr. Sherman) target compensation and 62% of the average of the other continuing named executive officers' (Mr. Andriole and Dr. Melemed) target compensation as variable or at-risk pay, consisting of annual performance bonus and equity awards.
-"Target compensation" consists of base salary, target performance bonus opportunity and equity awards granted in 2020, including the stock option granted to Dr. Melemed upon the commencement of his employment with us.
+- Based on strong performance of our corporate and stretch goals for 2021 we paid performance-based bonuses at 100% of target to our named executive officers. - We continued to grant equity awards in the form of stock options to our named executive officers to incentivize and reward for stockholder value creation. - We structured 90% of our CEO's (Mr. Sherman) target compensation and 80% of the average of the other named executive officers' (Mr. Andriole and Dr. Melemed) target compensation as variable or at-risk pay, consisting of annual performance bonus and equity awards.
+"Target compensation" consists of base salary, target performance bonus opportunity and equity awards granted in 2021.

 In the normal course of their activities, the Compensation Committee examines market data related to pay mix.
-In comparison to the pay mix for both our CEO and NEOs above, our focus on long-term pay is greater than our peers, where the median percentage of total compensation attributed to long-term pay is approximately 61% for CEOs and 36% for other NEOs in our 2020 peer group.
+In comparison to the pay mix for both our CEO and name executive officers above, our focus on long-term pay is greater than our peers, where the median percentage of total compensation attributed to long-term pay is approximately 72% for CEOs and 59% for other named executive officers in our 2021 peer group.